Time-out (sport): Team handball

 In team handball, one sixty-second time-out per half per team is allowed.
 Time-outs are called by the head coach by handing a green time-out card to the match official, and can only be called when the team is in possession of the ball.

+Pickleball

+Three types of time-outs are permitted in the sport of pickleball.